XingFramework/xing-book/workflow_fe.md

 ###### frontend/src/assets

 ### <a name="styling"></a>Styling
 Your .sass files are stored here.
 Please, for more love of ʕ •ᴥ•ʔ, keep these sense-making.
 There are framework, partial, and state dirs.
-We will eventually complete a separate doc on how we should be structuring our .css files so they are less of a pain to work with.
+We will eventually complete a separate doc on how we should be structuring our CSS so they are less of a pain to work with.

 Also, Don't touch framework.
 Just. don't.
 ###### frontend/src/styles